.

 • Served as special counsel to the Los Angeles Coliseum Commission as to CEQA and related regulatory matters in its negotiations with the National Football League.

-• Advised and represented Costco Wholesale Corporation in preparation of EIRs for its projects in La Quinta and National City, CA. Obtained approval by the respective city councils and the projects were not legally challenged.
-This favorable outcome saved our client millions of dollars by avoiding potential traffic, wetlands, sensitive species, replacement of natural resources mitigation and other requirements.
+• Advised and represented Costco Wholesale Corporation in preparation of EIRs for its projects in La Quinta and National City, CA. Obtained approval from the respective city councils, and the projects were not legally challenged.
+This favorable outcome saved our client millions of dollars by avoiding potential traffic, wetlands, sensitive species, replacement of natural resources mitigation, and other requirements.

 • Counseled the developer of mixed-use, 336-acre project in Chino Hills, CA in preparation of EIR, which was approved by the city council and not legally challenged.
 Helped the client avoid additional, costly mitigation measures or reduced density project alternatives.
 In addition, we persuaded the California Dept. Fish & Game (Streambed Alteration Agreement), the Regional Water Quality Control Board, Santa Ana Division (Section 401 Water Quality requirements) and the U.S. Army Corps of Engineers (Section 404 Permit) to issue the required permits.
 This saved the client many thousands of dollars in mitigation and project delay expenses.